‘Stepping out of your comfort zone can be liberating and a bit of culture shock is always a great way to gain insight and understanding…’

 Public Transport or Cars

-Calling Uber or hopping a taxi every time you leave the house sets you apart from the rest of the city.
-Public transport can be crowded, sometime dirty and often difficult to comprehend, but it’s also the best experience.
-Probably don’t do so much of it late at night on your own or anything, but check it out and take reasonable steps to ensure your safety.
+Calling Uber or hopping a taxi every time you leave the house sets you apart from the locals.
+Public transport can be crowded and difficult to comprehend, but it’s also the best experience.
+Probably don’t do use it late at night on your own or anything, but try it out.
+It can be an interesting, if not memorable, experience.

 I can vividly recall taking a dodgy minibus, a train, a further two buses, and an internal flight from Istanbul in order to visit Cappadocia.
 It wasn’t a great deal of fun at the time (Longest.
 Day.
 EVER), but, oh, how we laugh about it now.
 It’s actually something we reminisce about often and makes us both giggle when we recall the trauma.
 However, as a result, we saw one of the most incredible natural wonders in the world.